 Sometimes, the seemingly most simple icebreaker will help you more than an elaborately developed and painstakingly prepared complicated icebreaker.
-You can figure out the one word to solicit the reactions of your attendees on the fly and then, devote the rest of your preparation time to the content of your meeting or training session.
+You can figure out the one word to solicit the reactions of your attendees on the fly and then devote the rest of your preparation time to the content of your meeting or training session.

-One Word Icebreaker Steps
+One-Word Icebreaker Steps

-2. Tell the newly formed groups that their assignment is to think for a minute and then to share with their group the one word that describes X. In the first venture with this icebreaker, leading a session on organizational culture, the request from the group was that they think about their current culture and come up with one word to describe it.
+- Tell the newly formed groups that their assignment is to think for a minute and then to share with their group the one word that describes X. In one session on organizational culture, the request from the group was that they think about their current culture and come up with one word to describe it.
 This icebreaker helps the group explore their thoughts on a common issue.
 This icebreaker is a perfect segue into the topic of the meeting or training class.

-3. This icebreaker sparked spontaneous conversation in every group as the participants questioned each other about the meaning of their one word.
+- This icebreaker sparked spontaneous conversation in every group as the participants questioned each other about the meaning of their one word.
 They asked for examples and found that the combination of the participants' chosen words did describe their current organizational culture.

 - Is this culture consistent across buildings and departments?